 Dynamic column width and offset

-You can use this setting when report columns can be detected automatically, see Automatically Detect Columns.
-If Dynamic column width and offset is active, the column length and offset is adjusted dynamically at report runtime.
+If this option is active, the column width and offset is adjusted dynamically at report runtime.
 This can be required for reports that have varying column widths depending on the report’s selection criteria.

 Define Columns manually #